alexkratzer/autohomestack/docs/level_control/raspberry_setup.md

 * setup pi hole

-The network ad blocking / monitoring software [pi-hole.net](https://pi-hole.net)

-is not really connected to the home automation system but it is always a good idear to have control over your network.
+The network ad blocking / monitoring software [pi-hole.net](https://pi-hole.net) is not really connected to the home automation system, but it is always a good idear to have control over your network.

 ## Script device_status.py